AgentO3/the-golang-effect/outline.md

 - The problem with command line tools
   - They don’t scale well as the team grows.
   - They can be difficult to setup.
-  - Bad first experice causes fear of use.
+  - Bad first experience causes fear of use.
 - ChatOps exposes all of the commands you need to stage and deploy code to production
   - New developers onboard quickly.
   - They learn by see others execute commands.